Shinjuku and north

 The food menu offers country-style French dishes like lamb chops and pork spareribs served cassoulet-style, and a very meaty Venison Parmentier stewed in red-wine sauce and served with mashed potatoes.
 The interior is chic in a minimalist way, with big windows providing a good view of the comings and goings in Sangenjaya's nighttime drinking zone.
 [Show more] [Show less]

-Other popular choices include Flanders-style white asparagus and dandelions; roast Iberico pork shoulder; and a game dish of the day.
-Chef Somura also used to be a chef on the Orient Express, and the lounge area of the restaurant occupies a real train carriage.
-Prix-fixe lunches start at Y1700, dinners from Y5500, or you can order a la carte.
+Before working at Raffles, Somura was a chef on the Orient Express, and the rather unique lounge area of the restaurant, where you can take your coffee and dessert or after-dinner drinks, occupies a real train carriage.
+Prix-fixe lunches (an especially good deal) start at Y1700, dinners from Y5500, or you can order a la carte.
 The French wine lists starts at around Y3600/bottle.
 [Show more] [Show less]

 This mini-branch of one of our favorite Belgian beer bars sits at the Yoyogi end of Southern Terrace; convenient to Shinjuku station but sufficiently removed from the bustling crowds.
 Despite the small size they boast an excellent beer list, with a rotating selection of ten on tap, plus a respectable food menu featuring roast Iberico pork, grilled horsemeat and of course mussels and frites.
 There's some outdoor seating.